jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Iterate through a list of frames, repeating

 # Hotdog Conveyor
-- Create a generic GrabbableObject template
-	- For tokens and other items

 - Issue a score token if success (Set up event on BaseScene)
 	- Issue a positive flash on the monitor

 - Issue a penalty token if failure (Set up event on BaseScene)
 	- Issue a citation on the monitor explaining the error
 	- Possibly put a label on these to detail the error

-- Conveyor Belt movement
-	- Apply fixed velocity

-- Add Hotdog check trigger
-	- This is at the end of the conveyor
-	- Validates if the dog was good or bad

 - Add positive flash screen for success
 	- Flash to a green